 She has worked in sports marketing and communications in Chicago and Denver and served as a media consultant and strategist for the U.S. Department of Justice in El Salvador.
 Lissa was a senior consultant with Hill & Knowlton in Chicago and with Corporate Advocates in Denver.
 She also was an adjunct professor at DePaul University.

 Lissa earned a Bachelor of Fine Arts in Media Arts with an emphasis in Television News Production from the University of Arizona.

 She is currently the Chairman of the Board of Directors of The Jarrett Payton Foundation and serves on the board of Milan – Chicago Sister Cities International.
-Lissa volunteers with the Joint Civic Committee of Italian Americans, The Shrine of Our Lady of Pompeii Italian-American church and is a member of the National Italian American Foundation.
-She also spent more than ten years on the executive committee of Bears Care, the charitable arm of the Chicago Bears.
+She is the Board Secretary of the Get Growing Foundation and volunteers with the Joint Civic Committee of Italian Americans, The Shrine of Our Lady of Pompeii Italian American church and is a member of the National Italian American Foundation.
+Lissa also spent more than ten years on the executive committee of Bears Care, the charitable arm of the Chicago Bears.

 An avid cyclist (peddling indoors and outdoors), she co-founded the Wrigley Field Road Tour…100 Miles to Go!, with Chicago Cubs board member Todd Ricketts, and teaches cycling and other group fitness classes at Chicago’s East Bank Club.